 Dear Brave Friend

-Excellent child resource, personally reccomended by Dr. Alexis
+Excellent child resource, personally recommended by Dr. Alexis

 “Dear Brave Friend”